tkuhlman/tkuhlman.github.io/_drafts/ideas.md

   - Image deployment, why it works for Docker and why the industry moved away from it years ago for servers.
   - The ~/bin/docker-tips and ~/bin/docker-cleanup should be mentioned.
 Really just the mess it can become to manage many containers.
 Ansible really helps out here so mention that.
+    - The arg '-d' to daemonize a running container is essential as foreground docker containers are a pain.
   - the docker orchestration toolkit, machine, swarm and compose.
 - The next big challenge is the management of large amounts of containers.
   - Lots of contenders are entering this space perhaps do a review and comparison of them.